IAFPD Diploma in Health & Wellbeing Coaching

 Learners will be expected to maintain a training and learning log which must specify the length of study, number of taught hours, and a record of the lecturers participating in the training.
 In addition, it will include a log of their experience on the course i.e. lecture notes, handouts, assignments, essays, a link between the work and learning on the course and its application to the participant’s coaching and work context.
 The learners will also keep a record of those aspects of personal growth and self-awareness, which inform coaching practice and relate to the ability to understand course material as well as their personal views of the course.
-The learning log is mainly a record of the student’s personal and professional development; it should be made available for presentation if required.
+The learning log is mainly a record of the learner’s personal and professional development; it should be made available for presentation if required.
 Reading recommended books and other work undertaken at home is likely to take at least another 400 hours over the course of the programme for the Diploma.

 Learners are expected to submit the their course work within eight to twelve months from the end of the formal training programme for the Diploma in Coaching (see below).

 Module c) provides training related supervision.
+Once a learner is enrolled on the Diploma programme, they should attend two Centre group supervision meetings.
+These are provided over the Zoom virtual platform.
 However, it is essential that regular supervision of coaching work be provided at the place of work or privately from an experienced and qualified coach or coaching psychologist.
 This additional supervision is the financial responsibility of the participant.
 If necessary, guidance will be given regarding how to obtain a suitable supervisor.

 FEES & PAYMENT

 Each of the three full certificate programmes has a set course fee (ie Certificate in Coaching; Certificate in Stress Management & Performance Coaching (3 modules); Certificate in Psychological Coaching/Coaching Psychology).
 For Learners who wish to take the Diploma in Coaching programme, there is an additional fee of £1250 including VAT.